minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 Baldwin, Magee 1997,
 - linkages between voting behavior on specific roll call votes and campaign contributions from industry, labor unions, PACs

+In general, the most causal relationships which were found between campaign contributions and voting behaviours has been attributed to *studies in specific industries or bills*, e.g. @stratmann-2002 (financial legislatives)
+@stratmann-1995 @kang2015 @stratmann-1995 (timing of financial contributions).

 // Solution...
 I will include these things
 What some of the failed studies did not inlcude...